 How to Care for Black Bamboo Plants

 Running bamboo types, such as black bamboo plants, are ideal for creating a dense hedge or privacy screen.
-Your plants should be placed 3-5 feet (.91-1.5 m.) apart for this purpose.
+Your plants should be placed 3 to 5 feet (1-1.5 m.) apart for this purpose.
 However, you will probably only want to consider growing black bamboo if you have a very sizable area for it spread out.

 If all of this seems too daunting or if you have minimal garden space, then remember this black bamboo information: black bamboo, like other types, can also be enjoyed as a container plant.

 Black bamboo plants are considered highly ornamental for their culms, which transition from green to ebony black by the third year of growth.
 Therefore, some patience is required to witness this bamboo in its full black splendor.
-Black bamboo is also regarded as being the hardiest of all the bamboo species with a USDA zone rating of 7-11.
+Black bamboo is also regarded as being the hardiest of all the bamboo species with a USDA zone rating of 7 to 11.

 Black bamboo can grow under varying light conditions, from full sun to partial shade.
 New bamboo plantings should be watered regularly until they are established.
 The addition of mulch around the base of bamboo plants should also be considered to retain moisture.

 Black bamboo prefers soil that is characteristically moist and loamy with a soil pH ranging from highly acidic to slightly alkaline.
-Fertilizing is not mandatory for growing black bamboo, but you can opt to do so in mid-late spring with a fertilizer high in nitrogen.
+Fertilizing is not mandatory for growing black bamboo, but you can opt to do so in mid to late spring with a fertilizer high in nitrogen.